raspberrypilearning/blockscad-coder-keyring/en/step_1.md

 ## Introduction

-In this project you will use BlocksCAD to design a 3D printable "CODER" keyring.
+In this project, you will use BlocksCAD to design a 'CODER' key ring that can be 3D printed.

-BlocksCAD is a 3D model editor that you can use in a web browser on a desktop computer or tablet.
+BlocksCAD is a 3D model editor that you can use in a web browser on a computer or tablet.
 You drag and drop code blocks to design 3D models that can be exported for 3D printing.

-If you have access to a 3D printer then you can print your keyring.
-The resulting keyring doesn't use a lot of filament and is small and quick to 3D print.
+If you have access to a 3D printer, then you can print your key ring.
+The key ring doesn't use a lot of filament and is small and quick to 3D print.

 ### What you will make

-The finished keyring looks like this:
+The finished key ring looks like this:

 ![screenshot](images/coder-keyring.png) ![screenshot](images/coder-keyring.png)

-You can put a split-ring through the gap between the C and the O to make a keyring.
+You can put a split ring through the gap between the 'C' and the 'O' to make a key ring.

-The keyring will be roughly 14mm by 50mm.
+The key ring will measure around 14mm by 50mm.

 --- collapse ---
 ---